Rent safe and private dog parks hosted by locals

 It's common for puppies to guard food because they often feel they are in competition with their littermates.
 This might be especially true if they came from a breeder who fed them from a communal dish or if their mother struggled to produce enough milk for all of their siblings early in life.

-Food aggression toward dogs, cats, or other animals
+Food aggression toward cats or other pet animals

 Food aggression towards children